Heating and cooling in self-consistent many-body simulations: Method

 The matrix structure of $G$ depends on the application.
 Matrices may be scalar, diagonal, block-diagonal, or fully dense.
 The scalar case typically appears in single-site single-orbital cases, such as single-site DMFT.
 The diagonal case is often encountered in momentum-space simulations, such as cluster DMFT~\cite{hettler1998,lichtenstein2000a,kotliar2001a,maier2005a}.
 The general multi-orbital case with dense matrices typically appears in real-materials ab-initio calculations~\cite{kotliar2006a,zgid2017}.

 The frequency-dependence of $G$ is known at discrete Matsubara frequencies $\omega_n$.
 In the simplest case, the frequencies are uniformly spaced positive fermionic Matsubara frequencies $\omega_n = (2n+1)\pi/\beta$, $n=0,1, \cdots N-1$.
-More generally, data is provided on a non-uniform frequency grid using Chebyshev \cite{gull2018}, intermediate representation \cite{shinaoka2017}, Legendre \cite{boehnke2011}, spline \cite{kananenka2016}, or discrete Lehmann representation \cite{kaye2022} schemes with associated Fourier transforms \cite{li2020a,kaltak2020}.
+More generally, data is provided on a non-uniform frequency grid using Chebyshev \cite{gull2018}, intermediate representation (IR) \cite{shinaoka2017}, Legendre \cite{boehnke2011}, spline \cite{kananenka2016}, or discrete Lehmann representation \cite{kaye2022} schemes with associated Fourier transforms \cite{li2020a,kaltak2020}.
+For both uniform and non-uniform grids, the derivations in this section remain the same, with $n$ denoting the index that enumerates the Matsubara frequencies $\omega_{n}$.
 Bosonic Matsubara response functions $\Pi(\tilde z)$ are not directly related to Carath\'{e}odory functions.
 However, $\Pi(\tilde z)\tilde z$ and $\Pi(\tilde z)/\tilde z^{*}$ correspond to Carath\'{e}odory functions~\cite{fei2021e}, and~\textcite{nogaki2023} recently investigated a related mapping of bosonic functions.